1-877-929-7245

 Day 10 - Aboard the spectacular Rauma Railway

-Arriving at Åndalsnes on Romsdalfjord, we travel by coach up the twisting Trolls Ladder, glimpsing incredible scenery at each turn.
+Arriving at Åndalsnes on Romsdalfjord, we travel by coach up the twisting Troll's Ladder, glimpsing incredible scenery at each turn.
 This spellbinding trip continues as we cross serene Norddalsfjord by ferry.
-Stepping off the boat, we continue by coach to Geiranger and our hotel, which has astounding views of the iconic fjord.
-We enjoy a buffet dinner at our hotel this evening.
-Overnight Geiranger.
+Stepping off the boat into fresh, crisp air, we continue by coach to Geiranger and our hotel, which has astounding views of the iconic fjord.
+We enjoy a buffet dinner at the hotel this evening.

 Includes